SantiGarzonD/SantiGarzonD/README.md

 - ⚡ Fun fact: ...
 -->
 # Santiago Garzón Díaz
 Hi, and Welcome to my GitHub profile.
-Here you will projects about Python, Data Science, Artificial Inteligence and Machine Learning
+Here you will find projects about Python, Data Science, Artificial Inteligence and Machine Learning

 I am a Management Engineering Student, from Universidad Pontificia Bolivariana, from Medellín, Colombia.